 The three-year project will focus on building better links between researchers, businesses and investors through activities such as joint research, seed funding for new business ideas, consultancy and training, the creation of new companies and social enterprises, and public and community engagement.

 "We are delighted to be working with organisations across the South West on this innovative project which plays to our region's world-leading strengths.
-This funding will help initiate and strengthen collaborative projects between higher education and the wider community, generating new opportunities to transform how people engage with digital technology.”Kate Pullinger, Director, Bath Spa's Centre for Culture and Creative Industries
+This funding will help initiate and strengthen collaborative projects between higher education and the wider community, generating new opportunities to transform how people engage with digital technology.”Kate Pullinger, Director, Centre for Cultural and Creative Industries

 Year one: Immersion